Leave your comment here.

 M.A.P. = diastolic BP + 1/3 (systolic BP – diastolic BP)

 Once again, if you’re looking at that graph where we had something kind of looking like this, in the beginning, and if this is 80 and this is 120, the mean arterial pressure is going to be equal to 80 plus 1/3 of 120 minus 80, is 40, and that’s going to be equal to 80 plus let’s see, 1/3 of 40, let’s go with 13.3, I’m just going to leave that at 13, so, mean arterial pressure would be equal to 93 mm Hg.

 M.A.P. = 80 + 1/3 (40) = 80 + 13 = 93

-Two ways to calculate it: Cardiac output times peripheral resistance.
-We’ve dealt with cardiac output, that’s the amount of blood pumped by the heart every minute and we’re multiplying that by peripheral resistance which is the opposition to blood flow.
-In Episode 55, we’re going to go a little more into peripheral resistance).
+Two ways to calculate it (Mean Arterial Pressure): (1) Cardiac output times peripheral resistance.
+We’ve dealt with cardiac output, that’s the amount of blood pumped by the heart every minute and we’re multiplying that by peripheral resistance which is the opposition to blood flow (in Episode 55, we’re going to go a little more into peripheral resistance).

 M.A.P. = 80 + 1/3 (40) = 80 + 13 = 93 mm Hg